Aamon-Magnusson/LinuxSetup/readme.md

 # Debian Dotfiles

-My main do files are meant for Arch systems, and some of the dependencies are a little messy on other systems.
+My main dot files are meant for Arch systems, and some of the dependencies are a little messy on other systems.

+This repo is not intended to be my "home" dotfiles, just to make a Debian system feel like home if I need to.

 ## Installation